IndaPlus22/bwidman-raytracer/README.md

 # bwidman-raytracer
-This is a simple ray tracing engine accelerated with the GPU via the CUDA API.
+This is a simple ""real time"" path tracing engine accelerated with the GPU via the CUDA API.
+There are camera controls and it will look ugly while it moves but it quickly accumulates frames after stopping.

 NOTE: An Nvidia GPU is required to run this!